-The major players in the online legal services field are LegalZoom, Rocket Lawyer, LegalShield, LawDepot and a few others.
-You’ve likely seen advertisements for websites like these on television where they explain that, in minutes, you can be discussing your legal needs with a qualified attorney.
-When you peruse these websites, you’ll see that they offer business-centric legal services, such as LLC filing, copyright registration and patent filing.
+The major players in the online legal services field include LegalZoom, Rocket Lawyer, LegalShield and LawDepot.
+You’ve likely seen advertisements for websites like these on television, where the commercials explain that, in minutes, you can discuss your legal needs with a qualified attorney.
+When you peruse these websites, you’ll see they offer many business-centric legal services, such as:

-Most online legal services currently operate on either a subscription basis, where the client pays a certain amount per month in exchange for an outlined list of services, or a pay-per service basis, where the client purchases one-time legal services.
+Most online legal services operate on either a subscription basis, where you pay a certain amount per month in exchange for an outlined list of services, or a pay-per-service basis, where you purchase one-time legal services as needed.

-If you want the benefit of having a law firm or attorney file things on your behalf, and you need individualized business guidance in a legal and strategic sense, an online legal service provider will not suit your needs.
+If you want the benefit of a law firm or attorney filing items on your behalf, and you need individualized business guidance in a legal and strategic sense, an online legal service provider will not meet your needs.
 Even the most successful online legal service companies state in their disclaimers that some information (including forms) on their sites may be outdated and that they cannot be held responsible for improperly filed forms.

-On the other hand, a small business owner who is highly knowledgeable about the law and confident in their ability to file legal documents may find online legal services helpful.
-The lower cost of services, compared to full-service law firms, and the limited guidance online services provide may well suit the needs of such an entrepreneur.
+On the other hand, a small business owner who is knowledgeable about the law and confident in their ability to file legal documents may find online legal services helpful.
+The low cost of these services compared to full-service law firms and the limited guidance online services provide may well suit the needs of such an entrepreneur.
 And if upon trying one option, you aren’t satisfied, you can always try the other.

 Max Freedman contributed to the writing and reporting in this article.